 - 1 medium onion, diced

-- To make the sauce, in a food processor or blender combine the tomatoes, ginger, garlic, jalapeno, cilantro, coriander, turmeric, cayenne, and ½ cup water.
+- Make the tomato sauce.
+In a blender or food processor, add the tomatoes, jalapenos, ginger, garlic, cilantro, coriander, turmeric, and 1 cup of water.
 Blend until smooth.